top of page

 About Ron Beckner

-Ron Beckner is a third-generation pipe fitter, Navy and Coast Guard veteran, and financial educator who helps working-class Americans understand money in a clear, simple, and practical way.
-He teaches foundational financial principles through his R-TIME Formula, helping people build stability, reduce stress, and create long-term legacy.
+Ron Beckner is a third-generation pipe fitter, Navy and Coast Guard veteran, and financial educator.
+He helps working-class Americans understand money in a clear, simple, and practical way.
+He teaches foundational financial principles through his R-TIME Formula, helping people build stability, reduce stress, and create a long-term legacy.

 Free eBook Offer: Mention “Construction Champions Podcast”